 4. Olivier salad – in Russia, no holiday table is without this salad.
 It’s like a turkey on Thanksgiving Day in the US/Canada.
-The reason why it was so popular in the USSR is the ease of preparation and availability of ingredients.
+It was so popular in the USSR because of the ease of preparation and availability of ingredients.

 The classic Soviet “Olivier” included boiled potatoes and carrots, sausage, hard-boiled eggs, pickled cucumbers, green peas, and dill.
 All these ingredients were cut into small cubes and dressed with mayonnaise.

 5. Vinegret – yet another famous salad in Russia and post-Soviet countries.
-It is made from boiled beets, potatoes, beans, carrots, as well as pickled cucumbers and onions.
-Sunflower oil used as a dressing.
+It is made from boiled beets, potatoes, beans, carrots, as well as pickled cucumbers, and onions.
+Sunflower oil is used as a dressing.